christsven/H.E.A.T/factions/EUFOR Estonia Forces.md

 ### Panzergrenadiergruppe

 Armoured infantry from the german-franco EUROCORPS.
+The most common type of german infantry, operating as a group in conjunction with its APC, and being able to be equipped with heavy anti tank options.

 | Armoured infantry group | <img src="/factions/nato-symbols/blufor/mechinfantry.excalidraw.png" align="right" alt="mechanized infantry group" height=30 width=auto></img> |
 | :---- | ---- |